nischithbm/sailfish-logger4sh/README.md

-sailfish-logger.sh
+sailfish-logger4sh
 ==================

-sailfish-logger.sh is a lightweight library used to simplify log generation in shell scripts.
+sailfish-logger4sh is a lightweight library used to simplify log generation in shell scripts.

 Configuration
 -------------